 Metro Housing|Boston’s advocacy efforts focus on improving access to programs that advance our mission with a specific focus on state and federal legislation that has the greatest impact on the low and moderate-income families and individuals we serve.
 Our priorities this year are:

-Protecting federal support for the Housing Choice Voucher program
+Protecting and expanding federal support for the Housing Choice Voucher program

 Supporting municipal, state, and federal efforts to increase the development of housing for people with the lowest incomes through local Community Preservation Act projects, the Massachusetts Rental Voucher Program, and the federal Housing Trust Fund